-The Bias Response Team is composed of members of the UIC community who are committed to addressing and responding to bias on our campus.
-The Team meets regularly to review themes that arise, and discuss ways to engage the campus community in bias prevention and response.
+The Bias Response Prevention and Advisory Board is composed of members of the UIC community who are committed to preventing, addressing and responding to bias on our campus.
+The Team reviews themes that arise through the tool and discusses ways to engage the campus community in bias prevention and response.

-The Team is chaired by a staff member in the Office of the Dean of Students.
+The Board is chaired by a staff member in the Office of the Dean of Students.